m-rcd/made-to-help/README.md

 - Iphone: scan the QR code with the camera and open expo.

   Android: scan the QR code from expo app.

-- You can also go to this link `https://expo.io/@alexkharouk/made-to-help` and scan the QR code from there or open the app in the browser!

 ## How to run the tests